 I have submitted via the web-portal revisions to the manuscript titled “Comparing the Real-World Performance of Exponential-family Random Graph Models and Latent Order Logistic Models” for consideration for the Journal of the Royal Statistical Society Series A.

 We thank you for the thoughtful reviews by yourself, the Associate Editor and two reviewers.
-We have addressed the comments in these reviews, and we believe the paper is much stronger for this effort.
-In particular, we have dramatically improved the structure and writing of the paper.
+Their overriding theme was that the paper presentation and writing needed to improved.
+We have used the reviews to rewrite the paper, addressing each comment individually.
+We believe the paper is much stronger for this effort.
+In particular, the rewrite has dramatically improved the structure and writing of the paper.
 The coherence of the presented analyses and their descriptions is greatly improved.

 Our detailed responses to the reviews are below, following comments of reviewers in italic text.
 I also detail the corresponding revisions made to the paper itself.